Braxton Lee: Southern Maryland Blue Crabs

 On April 8, 2021, Lee signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-Lee went 7-for-16 with 1 home run in 4 games for the Blue Crabs.
+Lee went 7-for-16 with one home run in four games for the Blue Crabs.

 Cincinnati Reds

 On June 3, 2021, Lee's contract was purchased by the Cincinnati Reds organization.
+He played in 80 games split between the Double-A Chattanooga Lookouts and Triple-A Louisville Bats, batting a cumulative .224/.298/.293 with no home runs, 28 RBI and three stolen bases.
+Lee elected free agency following the season on November 7.

 Southern Maryland Blue Crabs (second stint)

-On April 1, 2022, Lee signed a contract to return to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball for the 2022 season.

-On August 9, in a 7-3 victory against the High Point Rockers, Lee set the Atlantic League record for triples in a game, tallying three three-baggers in the game.
+On April 1, 2022, Lee signed a contract to return to the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
+On August 9, in a 7–3 victory against the High Point Rockers, Lee set the Atlantic League record for triples in a game, tallying three three-baggers in the game.
+In 116 total appearances for the Blue Crabs, he slashed .306/.364/.431 with three home runs, 73 RBI, and 19 stolen bases.

-On January 27, 2023, Lee re-signed with the Blue Crabs as a player-coach, assuming the role of hitting coach for the 2023 season.
-In 118 games he slashed .292/.383/.462 with 11 home runs 71 RBIs and 12 stolen bases.
-He became a free agent following the 2023 season.
+On January 27, 2023, Lee re-signed with the Blue Crabs as a player-coach, assuming the role of hitting coach as well.
+In 118 games he slashed .292/.383/.462 with 11 home runs 71 RBI, and 12 stolen bases.
+Lee became a free agent following the season.

 Coaching career

-In 2024, Lee was hired to be hitting coach for the ACL Giants the Rookie-Level affiliate of the San Francisco Giants.
+In 2024, Lee was hired to serve as the hitting coach for the Arizona Complex League Giants, the rookie-level affiliate of the San Francisco Giants.
+On January 23, 2026, Lee was announced as the hitting coach for the Eugene Emeralds, San Francisco's High-A affiliate.